shdlabs/SSTorytime/docs/Tutorial.md

 ## A prototype web interface

 You can play around with a prototype web interface.
-Install your data, then go to the `src/demos_poc` directory and run `go run http_server.go`.
-Then you can connect by loading `page.html`
+Install your data, then go to the `src` directory and run `go run http_server.go`.
+Then you can connect by loading `page.html` or connecting to the
+address: `http://localhost:8080` in a browser.

 <pre>
 mark% go run http_server.go